But is a lot has changed in the past few years, most notably that PIA was acquired by Kape technologies (owners of Cyberghost).

 For example, PureVPN (which claimed to be a no-logs VPN provider) was recently outed as less-than-truthful.
 And because of the lack of transparency of most VPN providers (you can’t see their code or servers) you just have to trust that they take your privacy seriously.

 In addition to a valid zero-log policy, PIA is known specifically for their support of p2p/torrents and filesharing uses.
-They don’t ban or block torrent downloads, they’ve added several useful features we love:

 - Port Forwarding: The VPN software for PC and Android allows port forwarding, which is extremely useful for getting the best speeds while torrenting.
 This is especially true if you’re behind a restrictive network like at school.